roomit-xyz/docs.roomit.xyz/home/about.md

 Overall we have valuation from our delegators around $ 300k USD.

-With this, Roomit is very grateful to the parties who have contributed to the development of Roomit.
+Roomit is very grateful to the parties who have contributed to the development of Roomit.
 May health and happiness always be bestowed upon us all.

 Best Regards,
 Roomit